er5995/music-rec/README.md

 ## Running it locally

 Anthropic API access is required.
-Spotify is optional: without it, the app still generates Claude-powered music recommendations.
-With valid Spotify credentials and the required account access, the app can display Spotify enrichment such as album art, links, and available playback/previews.
+Spotify is optional: the app still generates AI-powered music recommendations without it.
+With valid Spotify credentials and the necessary account access, the app can enrich results with album art, links, and available previews or playback features.

 ```bash
 cp .env.example .env.local